 \paragraph{Activation Function} We select \textit{TopKReLU} as the activation function because it allows easy control of the sparsity levels through the hyperparameter \(k\).
-In our experiments, we chose k=20, 200, 500, 2000. \paragraph{Expansion Factor} The expansion factor is fixed at 10, which is based on previous work in SAEBench\cite{karvonen2025saebenchcomprehensivebenchmarksparse}, where the SAE was evaluated with expansion factors of 4, 16, and 32.
-For input signals with 2048 dimensions, an expansion factor of 10 is a reasonable choice. \paragraph{Location} We apply SAEs to two distinct structural components of layer 17: the MLP output and the post-MLP Residual Stream.
-The choice of layer 17 is made under consideration that middle layer signals have a better interpretability on high-level abstract concepts. \paragraph{Data} To identify neurons associated with safety concepts in Qwen2.5-3B-Instruct, we intentionally selected potentially risky texts from our routine business traffic during the synthesis of the training data.
-Explanation data, separated from training data, is constructed by 200k queries mixed of 25\% risky content, 10\% random white queries and 65\% randomly from public dataset The Pile\cite{gao2020pile800gbdatasetdiverse}.
-Evaluation data is constructed using \textit{Concept Contrastive Query Pairs} method, which consists of 10,000 pairs across four safety domains: politics, pornography, violence and terror. \paragraph{Interpretability Metrics} We evaluate SAEs with existing interpretability metrics including \(k\)-Sparse Probing \cite{gurnee2023findingneuronshaystackcase} and 1d-Probe \cite{gao2024scaling}, comparing with our own metrics on evaluation dataset.
+In our experiments, we chose \(k\)=20, 200, 500, 2000. \paragraph{Expansion Factor} We fix the expansion factor to 10, motivated by insights from \citet{karvonen2025saebenchcomprehensivebenchmarksparse}, who evaluate expansion factors across input dimensionalities.
+Given our 2048-dimensional inputs, this setting provides a balanced and appropriate configuration. \paragraph{Location} We apply SAEs to two distinct structural components of layer 17: the MLP output and the post-MLP Residual Stream.
+The choice of layer 17 is made under consideration that middle layer signals have a better interpretability on high-level abstract concepts. \paragraph{Threshold Selection} For the \(L_{0,t}\) metric, we employ a threshold of \(t=0.25\).
+This value was empirically selected as it effectively enables distinguishability between all SAE configurations compared in our study. \paragraph{Data} Data to train SAEs comprises query-response pairs covering politics, pornography, violence, and terrorism.
+Explanation data, separated from training data, is constructed by 200k queries mixed of 25\% risky content, 10\% random not risk-related queries and 65\% randomly from public dataset The Pile~\cite{gao2020pile800gbdatasetdiverse}.
+Evaluation data is constructed using \textit{Concept Contrastive Query Pairs}, which consists of 10,000 pairs across four safety domains: politics, pornography, violence and terror. \paragraph{Interpretability Metrics} We evaluate SAEs with existing interpretability metrics including \(k\)-Sparse Probing \cite{gurnee2023findingneuronshaystackcase} and 1d-Probe \cite{gao2024scaling}, comparing with our own metrics on evaluation dataset.

-\subsubsection{3.1.2 Results}
+\subsubsection{Results}

-The experimental results (Table \ref{table1}) first reveal a relationship between sparsity and reconstruction quality, as evidenced by the decrease in both \(L_2\) loss and \(\delta L_{NTP}\) with increasing sparsity, which is consistent with the results of previous research.
+The experimental results (Table \ref{tab: sae_with_setting}) first reveal a relationship between sparsity and reconstruction quality, as evidenced by the decrease in both \(L_2\) loss and \(\delta L_{NTP}\) with increasing sparsity, which is consistent with the results of previous research.